0chain/blobber/README.md

 ```
 ## Building and Starting the Nodes

-1. Setup a network called testnet0 for each of these node containers to talk to each other.
+1. In case network is not configured setup a network called testnet0 for each of these node containers to talk to each other.

  ```
 docker network create --driver=bridge --subnet=198.18.0.0/15 --gateway=198.18.0.255 testnet0
 ```
-Note: Run all scripts as sudo .
+Note: Run all scripts as sudo.

 2. Set up the block_worker URL

 A block worker URL is a field in the `blobber/config/0chain_validator.yaml` and `blobber/config/0chain_blobber.yaml` configuration files that require the URL of blockchain network you want to connect to.
 For testing purposes we will connect to the demo Züs network and replace the default URL in blobber/config/0chain_validator.yaml and 0chain_blobber.yaml with the below-mentioned URL.

 ```
 block_worker: https://demo.zus.network/dns
 ```